 So, from all that we’ve heard so far, Rustoleum seems like a much safer bet.

-How to Apply Rustoleum Countertop Transformations?
+How to Apply Rustoleum Countertop Paint?

 It’s a fairly easy process because most of the things you need are included in the kit.
 The additional stuff that you’ll have to source from home or buy separately are gloves, goggles, a mask (highly recommended), roller, brushes, painters tape and some trays.